 How Many...Nursing Program Space?

-Oten improvements to the Program’s facilities are included when Sims Labs are implemented.
-The thinking often is - let’s do this at one time.
+Improvements to the Program’s facilities are often included when Sims Labs are implemented.
+The thinking is, "let’s do this at one time."
 It’s less expensive in the long run (as compared to several smaller projects).
 Also, it minimizes the disruption that happens during construction.
 If you are fortunate to have the opportunity to improve your overall Program facilities, considering how the Sims Lab will impact your overall pedagogy as you implement simulations into the curriculum.

 One of the most often overlooked and undersized support space is storage.
 Consider how equipment and supplies will be stored.
 Also, will storage be required for the students to store their backpacks and coats while in the lab.
 Consider a mix of locked and open storage to accommodate varying needs.